Research

 1. In ‘Teaching Americans 9/11’, published in Millennium Journal of International Studies, I argue that The West Wing actively taught Americans how to think about September 11th, the nature of the terrorist threat and the appropriate foreign policy response.
 In all of these areas, the television show reinforced the message of the Bush Administration, further narrowing the space for debate.

-2. My most recent book, Fictional Television and American Politics: From 9/11 to Donald Trump (Manchester UP, 2019) analyses a range of great 21st century TV shows, theorising the relationship between politics and television in an era dominated by a reality-TV president.
+2. My second monograph, Fictional Television and American Politics: From 9/11 to Donald Trump (Manchester UP, 2019) analyses a range of great 21st century TV shows, theorising the relationship between politics and television in an era dominated by a reality-TV president.

 3. In ‘Video Use in International Relations’, published in Politics, I analyse the ability of students to develop (critical evaluative) visual literacy skills through exposure to and discussion of film and fictional television, such as the West Wing.
 I have followed this up with a second article on fictional TV and critical pedagogy in International Studies Perspectives.